johannesgiorgis/udacity-notes/aind/computer_vision.md

 	- measure the curvature of a road lane from a bird's eye view of a road
 	- more easily read important text that's written at an angle
 - Common use is in scanning and aligning text in a document - e.g. banks and reading/scanning checks, apps that scan/read everything
-- Computer vision is used to align document scans and improve readabililty
+- Computer vision is used to align document scans and improve readability
 - Business Card Reader
 	- Take a picture of a business card
 	- Straighten and align the image